AMP-NCS/DBT-Snowflake/models/dbt_doc_blocks.md

 {% enddocs %}

 {% docs billing_cycle_anchor_date %}
-Date that determines the billing cycle schedule.
+The date that determines when a subscription's billing cycle starts and resets.
+This date is used to calculate future billing dates and subscription periods.
 {% enddocs %}

 {% docs billing_reason %}